How to Extract Substrings in Go

-Use standard slice syntax str[start:end] to extract substrings, where start is inclusive and end is exclusive.
-For UTF-8 safety with multi-byte characters, convert the string to a []rune slice first to avoid cutting characters in half.
+Use standard slice syntax `str[start:end]` to extract substrings, where `start` is inclusive and `end` is exclusive.

 package main